 With help from travel experts, they shared with us their ideas of some of the best-priced places in the world in terms of hotels and food, and GOBankingRates put together a list of 10 international destinations that could provide adventure, ambiance and affordability in the new year.

-The destinations range from Mexico to Asia to the Caribbean and beyond, and whether you want beach and relaxation or the outdoors and nightlife, there’s something for everyone on this list.
-Of course, before and after booking, you’ll want to stay up to date on COVID-19 protocols and requirements.
+Destinations range across the globe, and range from relaxing beaches to thriving nightlife, there’s something for everyone on this list.
+Of course, before and after booking, you’ll want to stay up to date on the COVID-19 protocols and requirements wherever you’re thinking of traveling.
 Read on to learn more about your potential 2022 vacation.

-When it’s winter everywhere else in January, the average high in Cancun is 81 degrees.
-And it has the endorsement of Jeremy Scott Foster, the CEO and founder of TravelFreak, a professional travel and adventure guide.
+When it’s winter throughout most of the U.S. in January, the average high in Cancun is 81 degrees.
+It’s a destination that comes recommended by Jeremy Scott Foster, the CEO and founder of TravelFreak, a professional travel and adventure guide.

 From the Pet Sitter to the Tour Guide: Here’s Who To Pay During Your Vacation